karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 ## **Create the Azure DevOps Pipeline**

-### **Create an Azure DevOps YAML template**
+### **Create a YAML template**

-In the previous section we have been building the different steps we're going to need, now it's time to put them together.
+In the previous section I have been building the different steps we're going to need on our pipeline, now it's time to put them all together.

-I decided to build an Azure DevOps Template Pipeline and reuse it in every platform image pipeline.
+I decided to build an Azure DevOps YAML Template (https://docs.microsoft.com/en-us/azure/devops/pipelines/process/templates) and reuse it in every platform image pipeline.

 Here's how the resulting Azure DevOps YAML template looks like: